Project Development Grants

 - The primary partners, including producer(s) and primary creative artists, must be identified in the application, and the proposal must be developed jointly by the collaborating partners.
 Applications should reflect the vision, planning and anticipated artistic and managerial contribution of the primary creative and producing collaborators.
 Any commercial enhancement or commercial producer involvement must be clearly indicated in the project narrative and budget.

-- A not-for-profit NAMT member theatre can apply to only one of the two categories as the sole applicant, or as the Lead Applicant on a consortium request.
+- A not-for-profit NAMT member theatre can apply to only one of the two categories as the sole applicant, or as the Lead Applicant on a co-production request.
 Artistic control of a project must reside with the not-for-profit applicant organization(s).

 I am a writer.
 Can I apply for a grant from the Frank Young Fund for New Musicals?